liamshatzel/liamshatzel/README.md

 Current MSc Computer Science at the University of Victoria.

-Interested in computer graphics, machine learning, and spatial computing.
+Interested in HCI, computer graphics, machine learning, and spatial computing.

 - Previously worked on crowd simulations (GAIDG Lab).